devravinder/learn-docker-k8/lession5_k8/k8/lession_1/2_info.md

  - It allows users to deploy applications, manage cluster resources, and perform various administrative tasks
  - we can create a resource using kubectl command line tool
       - with config file ( YAML file ) [ recommended ]
-      - without file ( firectly from cmd )
+      - without file ( directly from cmd )

  ## Storage in Kubernetes